-5.112.
+5.115.
 As noted in para.
-2.18 there is a requirement to exchange information with other States when a discharge could cause public exposure to these states; for example, when a nuclear facility will discharge into an international waterway, or when the representative person may be in a neighbouring country18.
+3.18 there is a requirement to exchange information with other States when a discharge could cause public exposure to these States; for example, when a nuclear facility will discharge into an international waterway, or when the representative person may be in a neighbouring country23.

-6. CONSIDERATION OF NATURALLY OCURRING RADIONUCLIDES IN DIFFERENT INDUSTRIES
+6. CONSIDERATION OF NATURALLY OCCURRING RADIONUCLIDES IN DIFFERENT INDUSTRIES

 6.1.
-In general, for facilities and activities not exempted from (nuclear) regulatory control there is no distinction in the manner to control the discharges from natural or artificial radionuclides.
-This is for example the case in nuclear fuel reprocessing plants, uranium conversion and enrichment plants, nuclear installations, uranium and thorium mining and processing facilities.
-This implies the use of dose limits, dose assessment, dose constraints and optimization -or best available techniques as relevant- accordingly to the national practice, as discussed in Section 5, paragraph 5.48 in in the Annex.
+In general, for facilities and activities authorized in accordance with the Safety Standards [2] there is no distinction in the approach for controlling the discharges from natural or artificial radionuclides.
+This is for example the case in nuclear installations, and also in uranium and thorium mining and processing facilities.
+This implies the use of dose limits, dose assessment, dose constraints and optimization of the protection and safety - or best available techniques as relevant - accordingly to the national practice, as discussed in Section 5, paragraph 5.48 and in the Annex.

 6.2.
 Some non-nuclear industries may have releases containing naturally occurring radioactive material (NORM).
-In some States, some of these industries involving NORM are under national authorities different to the regulatory body and therefore, discharges have not been subject to regulatory control with respect to radioactive substances.
-Where necessary, the regulatory body should cooperate and coordinate with other national authorities with responsibilities for NORM to ensure that radiation protection is taken into account in the management of any effluents.
+In some States, some of these industries involving NORM are under national authorities different from the regulatory body and therefore, discharges may not have been subject to regulatory control with respect to radioactive substances.
+Where necessary, the regulatory body should cooperate and coordinate with other national authorities with responsibilities for NORM to ensure that radiation protection is taken into account in the management of any effluents24.